sh/fragments-user-clientside/README.md

   - `name`
   - `rights`
 - `token` API access token (present if a user is logged in)
-- `page` THE place for the currently mounted page component to put its working state. it is a page components responsibility to clear this on mounit is a page components responsibility to clear this on mount.
+- `page` **the single place** for the currently mounted page component to put its working state. it is a page components responsibility to clear this on mount.
 - `error` if present a modal with this error message is overlaid. dismissing that modal clears this.